Artificial Intelligence

 Architecture Patterns: Single-Agent vs Multi-Agent Systems

 When designing agentic AI for enterprise automation, the first architectural decision is whether to use a single agent or a multi-agent system.
 Both patterns have clear use cases, and the choice has significant implications for complexity, reliability, and governance.
+Multi-agent systems are particularly effective for handling complex tasks that require coordination and specialized expertise.

 Single-Agent Architecture